-14 fast chargers have been constructed along the Trans Canada Highway between St. John’s and Port aux Basques.
-This ends Newfoundland’s status as the only province in Canada without public high-speed vehicle chargers.
+A network of fast charges have been installed across the province along the Trans Canada Highway between St. John’s and Port aux Basques.

-The project was undertaken by NL Hydro.
+The original project was undertaken by NL Hydro.
 They went through a detailed process to determine exactly where the chargers should be located.
-There’s an average of 70km between each charger.

 TCH Charger Locations (East to West)

 Planning a trip?
-Check out the detailed charger map on NL Hydro’s website.
+Check out the most up-to-date charger map on NL Hydro’s website.

 Most EVs are charged using home chargers which usually provides lots of juice for getting around town.
 If you’re on the go a lot, there are already many convenient chargers located around the province.
 You can locate charging stations in Newfoundland using PlugShare.